-WADA has also developed a guidance document on Glucocorticoids (GCs) and Therapeutic Use Exemptions (TUEs) in order to assist team doctors in their understanding of the rules regarding injectable routes of administration of GCs which came into force in January 2022.
+WADA has also developed a guidance document on Glucocorticoids (GCs) and Therapeutic Use Exemptions (TUEs) in order to assist team doctors in their understanding of the rules regarding the administration of GCs.

 TUEs granted by FIFA are automatically valid for UEFA competitions.
 However, TUEs granted by NADOs are not valid for UEFA competitions unless they have been recognised by UEFA.
 In case of a NADO TUE recognition request, please email anti-doping@uefa.ch with the ADAMS reference of your NADO TUE or, the name and date of birth of the player.